 Cornell training, African impact.

-- must already have a Master's degree
+- Already have a Master's degree

-- originate from a country in Sub-Saharan Africa, excluding South Africa
+- Originate from a country in Sub-Saharan Africa, excluding South Africa

-- be of native African ancestry
+- Be of native African ancestry

 Depending on the nature of the research and cost, it may be necessary for the student to secure additional outside funding.
 The assistantship will require 15 to 20 hours per week of teaching and/or research responsibilities.
 Acceptance into the program is contingent on the student's agreeing to return to sub-Saharan Africa after completion of the doctoral degree.